 Eastman’s concept of civil liberties was broader than the fledgling ACLU’s in other ways, too.
 She was an early advocate for birth control, legalization of prostitution (at a time when alleged prostitutes but not their patrons were prosecuted), and economic support for mothers and children.
 She believed international collaboration on civil liberties issues to be essential, as did Roger Baldwin.
 But the ACLU board disagreed and limited the ACLU’s mandate to domestic civil liberties.

 She also had a British husband.
-In 1922, Crystal decided to live with Walter in London, where she made a living by writing for various publications, including The Nation, mostly on issues of women’s equality and socialism.
+In 1922, Crystal decided to live in London, where she made a living by writing for various publications, including The Nation, mostly on issues of women’s equality and socialism.
 (As a side note, Eastman was outraged that when she married a citizen of another country she automatically forfeited her American citizenship even though she was still living in the United States.
 Jeannette Rankin, the first woman elected to Congress and a co-founder of the ACLU, introduced a bill to change that provision, which eventually passed in 1922.)

 Unhappy as an expatriate, Crystal Eastman returned to the United States in 1927, expecting her husband to join her.
 But a month after her departure, Walter died of a stroke.
 Crystal died less than 10 months later.
 During those months, she organized a massive 10th anniversary celebration for the editor of The Nation, Oswald Garrison Villard.